SilkRose/Pony/stories/ticking-love/ticking-love.md

 # Ticking Love

-I materialize in Twilight's house, and sit down beside her.
+I materialize in Twilight's house, and sit down behind her.
+I lean against her back and wrap my hooves around her, nuzzling her mane, then saying, "Hey, Twilight, what are you up to?"

 *Thirty.
-She's so pretty!*
+She's so soft and cuddly.*

-I ask, "Hey, Twilight, what are you up to?"

-Twilight pushes her notes to the side.
+Twilight pauses for a second, then holds one of my hooves in her own.
 "Not much, just writing some notes.
-What are you doing, Pinkie?"
+What brings you by, Pinkie?"

 *Twenty-nine.
-Plotting our first kiss, hopefully.*
+It's you, you bring me by.*

 I smile.
 "Oh, I'm just checking in on my bestest friend."

-Twilight continues writing her notes out of my view.
+I hear Twilight writing her note, unable to see it.
 "That's very nice of you, is there anything you needed?"

 *Twenty-eight.
 A kiss would be nice.*

-I say, sheepishly, "Maybe a hug or two."

-Twilight gets up and hugs me tightly, three times.
-"Are you doing alright?"

-I nuzzle her gently on the last hug.
+I ask, "Can we talk?"

+Twilight squeezes my hoof a little tighter in her hold.
+"Sure, are you doing alright?"

+I hold my hug a little tighter in response.

 *Twenty-seven.
 It would be better if I could tell you how I feel.*